SoftwareAG/cumulocity-subtenant-usage-metering-microservice/README.md

 # cumulocity-subtenant-usage-metering-microservice

-This project is an microservice that requests tenant statistics for all its subtenants and historicizes them as measurements on a created device.
-With that the approach it can be monitored on a timeseries bases what happens in the subtenants.
+This project is an microservice that requests tenant statistics for all its subtenants and historicizes them as measurements.
+It therefore creates a device for ecery subtenant.
+With that approach it can be monitored on a timeseries bases what happens in the subtenants.
 Furthermore e.g. Smart Rules or Analytics Builder can be used to alert due to certain usage behaviours.

 # Content
 - [cumulocity-subtenant-usage-metering-microservice](#cumulocity-subtenant-usage-metering-microservice)